Vecreagler/abandonwarecopy/README.md

 # abandonwarecopy
-i was learning bootstrap, i made a copy of a site called "myabandonware" here is the netlify link  https://myabandonwarecopy.netlify.app/
+I was learning bootstrap, i made a copy of a site called "myabandonware".
+Here is the netlify link  https://myabandonwarecopy.netlify.app/